Lovakovic/Lovakovic/README.md

 # Hello there, I'm Dario!

-I have recently graduated with a Bachelor's degree in Computer Science from the Zagreb University of Applied Sciences.
-Now, I'm embarking on my postgraduate journey in Computer Security and Digital Forensics at the college.
+I'm a master's degree student in Information Security & Digital Forensics at Zagreb University of Applied Sciences.
+I also have a Bachelor's degree in Computer Science.

 ## What I'm Working On 💻

-I've shifted my focus towards **Node.js** and **Angular** development, and am actively involved in two main projects currently:

-1. A web application built with **Angular, Node.js (NestJS), and MySQL** called CashCompass. 🌐🔨
+I'm working mostly with **Node.js**, **Angular** and **NestJS**.

+I'm currently working on **deta-pal** - a web application for reducing repetitive everyday activities by using LLMs (whatever comes onto my mind).

-2. **ScamAlert**, a browser extension aimed at detecting malicious sites and alerting users.
+I also have one _finished_ project: **ScamAlert**, a browser extension aimed at detecting malicious sites and alerting users.
 This project was initially developed as a part of my "Završni rad" (final project), and now I'm in the process of enhancing it and porting it to Chrome. 🚀🛡️

 Check out the repositories on my profile for more details on these exciting projects!

-## My Future Plans 🔭

-I am eagerly looking forward to delving into some machine learning projects in the near future, with a keen interest in exploring Generative Models further.
-While I am immersing myself in the world of Node.js and Angular at present, the realms of machine learning and AI continue to pique my curiosity. 🧠💡